viha-sharma/Furniture-Sales-Forecasting---Time-Serires-Analysis/README.md

 ### ◈My Approach

-Creating Customer clusters to identify the different types of customers

-This is achieved through unsupervised clustering algorithms in Machine Learning

 As this is a forecasting problem, I will be utilising time series analysis models such as ARMA, SARIMA and SARIMAX to forecast future furniture sales from 2018 to 2022.
 Additionally, I will resample the data by Changing the time frequency to monthly data, in order to get a clearer visual of the forecasts.

 ---